-The joint effort enables synergies across UN agencies and harmonisation of methodologies and requests for data, leading to more efficient outreach and a reduced reporting burden.
-At the national level, the Initiative also promotes intersectoral collaboration and consolidation of existing capacities and data across agencies.
+The joint effort enables synergies across United Nations organizations as well as a harmonization of methodologies and requests for data, leading to more efficient outreach and a reduced reporting burden.
+At the national level, IMI-SDG6 also promotes intersectoral collaboration and consolidation of existing capacities and data across organizations.

-The overarching goal of the Initiative is to accelerate the achievement of SDG 6, by increasing the availability of high-quality data for evidence-based policy-making, regulations, planning and investments at all levels.
-More specifically, the aims of the Initiative are to:
+The overarching goal of IMI-SDG6 is to accelerate the achievement of SDG 6, by increasing the availability of high-quality data for evidence-based policymaking, regulations, planning and investments at all levels.
+More specifically, IMI-SDG6 aims to:

 - support countries to collect, analyse and report SDG 6 data

 - support policy- and decision makers at all levels to use this data.

 ApproachTo achieve the objectives, the Initiative is developing over 15 years through four phases with progressive shifts in focus.
 Throughout the phases, activities are targeted to global, regional and national levels.